-Last Updated on January 23, 2024 by Soumya
+Last Updated on May 29, 2024 by Soumya

 Lisbon is a beautiful city.
 It is filled with history, culture, food, and wonderful views.
 And hidden deep within these multiple layers are some really interesting facts about Lisbon.

-A hidden corner, some lost history, a forgotten gem – Lisbon is filled with quirky, whacky things like these.
-Trust me, knowing these fun facts about Lisbon will not only enlighten you but take your trip to another level altogether.
+Trust me, knowing these fun facts about Lisbon will not only enlighten you but also take your trip to another level altogether.

-My collection of interesting facts about Lisbon Portugal is drawn from my own travels in the city and based on extensive research.
+My collection of interesting facts about Lisbon, Portugal, is drawn from my own travels in the city and based on extensive research.
 It does not regurgitate the same things that you have seen elsewhere but presents you with a unique, unseen view of Lisbon.

-So, without further ado, let’s get started with 25 Lisbon facts that no over ever tells you!
-These are things about Lisbon (interesting, queer, fun, and gross) that you will not find in any other guide book.
+These are things about Lisbon (interesting, queer, fun, and gross) that you will not find in any other guidebook.
 But I can guarantee you that they will make your trip absolutely memorable.

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!